DataFire/Integrations/integrations/generated/google_oslogin/README.md

   * loginProfile [LoginProfile](#loginprofile)

 ### LoginProfile
-* LoginProfile `object`: The Directory API profile information used for logging in to a virtual
+* LoginProfile `object`: The user profile information used for logging in to a virtual machine on
-  * name `string`: A unique user ID for identifying the user.
+  * name `string`: A unique user ID.
-  * posixAccounts `array`: The list of POSIX accounts associated with the Directory API user.
+  * posixAccounts `array`: The list of POSIX accounts associated with the user.
     * items [PosixAccount](#posixaccount)
   * sshPublicKeys `object`: A map from SSH public key fingerprint to the associated key object.
-  * suspended `boolean`: Indicates if the user is suspended.

 ### PosixAccount
-* PosixAccount `object`: The POSIX account information associated with a Directory API User.
+* PosixAccount `object`: The POSIX account information associated with a Google account.
+  * accountId `string`: Output only.
+A POSIX account identifier.
   * gecos `string`: The GECOS (user information) entry for this account.
   * gid `string`: The default group ID.
   * homeDirectory `string`: The path to the home directory for this account.